csomh/everyday-linux/README.md

-Survival kit to work with Python, CI, OpenShift on Linux.
+Personal survival kit to work with Python, CI, OpenShift on Linux.

 1. [Files and the file system](file-system.md)
 2. [Bash and working with the terminal](bash-and-terminal.md)